Updated on 16th December, 2022 by Martin Astley

 How can you obtain a Gas Safety / CP12 Certificate?

-One of our approved Gas Safe Registered-engineers can attend your property every year, check your appliances, provide you with valuable safety information and issue you with a Gas Safety Certificate, keeping you compliant with the law with the minimum of effort.
+One of our approved Gas Safe Registered Engineers can attend your property every year, check your appliances, provide you with valuable safety information, and issue you a Gas Safety Certificate, keeping you compliant with the law with the minimum of effort.

 Simply choose from a one off check and service or an annual assessment with our specialist landlord cover (this can also include a Carbon Monoxide test, boiler services and unlimited 24 hours a day call outs) today!